Pollen Counts in Kansas City, MO

 Air Quality

-Today's air quality index is expected to be unhealthy for sensitive groups with an index of 147.
-In the coming days, the air quality index is expected to improve to 85 on Monday, which is considered to be moderate.
+Today's air quality index is expected to be moderate with an index of 63.
+In the coming days, the air quality index is expected to improve to 48 on Friday, which is considered to be good.

 Download SVG